-10 SNL is an on-line provider of financial and capital adequacy data for entities in sectors relevant to the analysis (banking, insurance and financial services sectors).
+12 SNL is an online provider of financial and capital adequacy data for entities in sectors relevant to the analysis (banking, insurance and financial services sectors).

-Member States.
+treatment before the CRR.
+This information indicates different prudential treatments being applied by Member States.
 For example, defined benefit pension assets are already required to be deducted from own funds in some Member States (similar to the new CRR requirement).
-In some other Member States, even though the 'corridor approach' was not applied by institutions, a prudential filter was applied for the recognised actuarial gains and/or losses in own funds.
-These national filters will have to be phased out under Article 481 CRR.
+In other Member States, although the 'corridor approach' was not applied by institutions, a prudential filter was applied for the recognised actuarial gains and/or losses in own funds.
+These national filters will have to be phased out under Article 481 of the CRR.

-46.A quantitative assessment of volatility of own funds is estimated, which shows the impact of the introduced changes on the year-on-year change in the Core Tier 1 (CT1) ratio11.
-More specifically, this measure shows how much more or less the CT1 ratio of these institutions would change for the years assessed, had the prudential and accounting requirements of the CRR and the revised IAS 19 been applied during these years.
-An additional measure used for assessing volatility on own funds is the year-on-year change of the amount of defined benefit pension liability under the revised IAS 19 over the original reported CT1 capital, which shows the change in the relative significance of defined benefit pension liabilities over CT1 in the years assessed.
+46.A quantitative assessment of volatility of own funds is estimated, which shows the impact of the introduced changes on the year-on-year change in the Core Tier 1 (CT1) ratio13.
+More specifically, this measure shows how much more or less the CT1 ratio of these institutions would have changed for the years assessed had the prudential and accounting requirements of the CRR and the revised IAS 19 been applied during these years.
+An additional measure used to assess volatility on own funds is the year-on-year change in the level of defined benefit pension liability under the revised IAS 19 over the original reported CT1 capital, which shows the change in the relative significance of defined benefit pension liabilities over CT1 in the years assessed.

-11 Data for CET1 capital is not publicly available for the period assessed.
+13 Data for CET1 capital is not publicly available for the period assessed.
 Instead, CT1 ratios are used as a proxy and it is assumed that the results of the analysis would be relevant after the application of CRD IV/CRR.
-The CT1 capital and ratios used in the analysis reflect the actual banks' capital ratios during the period analysed, thus they are appropriate capital measures to use in performing comparisons with the defined benefit obligations that existed at that time.
-Core Tier 1 ratios were sourced from the SNL database and calculated under the current capital requirements: CT1 capital as a percent of total risk-adjusted assets and excluding transitional capital adjustments when available.
+The CT1 capital and ratios used in the analysis reflect the actual banks' capital ratios during the period analysed, and they are therefore appropriate capital measures to use in performing comparisons with the defined benefit obligations that existed at that time.
+Core Tier 1 ratios were sourced from the SNL database and calculated under the current capital requirements: CT1 capital as a percentage of total risk-adjusted assets and excluding transitional capital adjustments when available.
 CT1 capital is measured as: equity attributable to parent + minority interest - intangibles - treasury shares - dividends + core eligible preference or hybrids + other CT1 adjustments.
 Risk-adjusted assets are calculated for 2010 under the Basel II rules, but in 2011 for 23 banks of the sample under the Basel II.5 rules and in 2012 for 24 banks under the Basel II.5 rules.

-4.4.2 Findings from the analysis of qualitative and quantitative data
+3.4.2 Findings from the analysis of qualitative and quantitative data